LucianoMoliterno/Software-ENGINEER/README.md

 ### 🧩 AYED
 Focuses on algorithms and data structures, providing implementations, explanations, and examples of common algorithms and their applications.

+### 🏗️ Computer-Architecture
+Covers the design and optimization of computer hardware, including CPU architecture, memory systems, and instruction set design.

 ### 💻 Computer-Organization
 Covers the fundamentals of computer architecture, including CPU design, memory hierarchy, and input/output systems.

 ### 🖥️ Computer-Programming
 A general-purpose folder for programming resources, including code snippets, tutorials, and best practices.

+### ⚡ Concurrent-Programming
+Explores topics such as multithreading, synchronization, and parallelism in programming, with examples and best practices.

 ### 🗄️ DataBase
 Includes materials on database design, normalization, SQL queries, and database management systems.